Salma22C/cloudcomputingprojects/Terraform-EC2-Monitoring/Readme.md

 This project provisions a basic AWS environment using Terraform, including:

-- A VPC with public subnets
+- A VPC with public and private subnets
 - An EC2 instance with detailed monitoring enabled
 - Security groups allowing SSH
 - CloudWatch Log Group for VPC Flow Logs